 Near-average protein.
 Above-average fat.
 And below-average carbs when compared to a typical dry dog food.

 When you consider the protein-boosting effect of the corn gluten meal, flaxseed and brewers yeast, this looks like the profile of a kibble containing a moderate amount of meat.

-Southern States Advanced is a plant-based dry dog food using a moderate amount of chicken by-product meal as its main source of animal protein, thus earning the brand 1.5 stars.
+Southern States Advanced is a dry dog food using a moderate amount of named by-product meal as its main source of animal protein, thus earning the brand 1.5 stars.

 A Final Word